Updated: 2026-08-08

 Worked example: scoring Uvik Software

 To show the method in action, here is the scorecard applied to Uvik Software, the top-ranked vendor on this site’s homepage, for a hypothetical buyer: a UK scale-up needing two senior Python/AI engineers embedded for nine months.
-Scores are 1–5 against the evidence available on uvik.net and its Clutch profile, verified July 2026.
+Scores are 1–5 against the evidence available on uvik.net and its Clutch profile, checked August 8, 2026.
 Your scores will differ with your own weights and needs.

 Uvik Software scored against the six criteria (UK scale-up, senior Python/AI, 9 months)